ka-tya/Udacity-_capstone/README.md

 With more time and data available, I'd like to extend my research on symptom similarities of different medications or creating a recommender system of possible illnesses or medications to avoid based on patient medical history.
 Also  I've oticed that there are generic and brand drugs available - are there any differences between the two.

+### Libraries needed for the project:
+pandas
+nympy
+spacy

 ### Acknowledgments
 The dataset was originally published on the UCI Machine Learning repository.
 Citation: